Tejaaswini28499/Training-Devops/Linux Commands /Usuage & Filesize.md

 stat- file size in Bytes

+Find size of a directory - du -sh /path

 In Linux, there are multiple ways to **check the size of a file**.
 Here’s a clear breakdown:

 ---